US sales of new homes slipped 1.5 percent in April

-WASHINGTON (AP) — Sales of new U.S. homes fell 1.5 percent in April as buying plunged in the West.
+WASHINGTON (AP) — Sales of new U.S. homes fell 1.5 percent in April, held down by a shortage of affordable houses in the most desirable areas and sharp pullback in purchases in the western United States.

 The Commerce Department said Wednesday that new homes sold last month at a seasonally adjusted annual rate of 662,000.
-So far this year, new-home sales are 8.4 percent higher than in 2017.
+Despite the setback, new-home sales so far this year are 8.4 percent higher than in 2017.

 A solid job market and a shortage of existing homes for sale have led more people into the new home market, even though they are generally more expensive than existing homes.
-Sales last month were increasingly were made at the higher end.
+Sales last month occurred disproportionately at the higher end, where profit margins are often greater for builders.

 Momentum in the U.S. housing market has overcome even a supply shortage because mortgage rates remain near historic lows.
-But average mortgage rates have begun to climb in reaction to President Donald Trump’s tax cuts, reaching a seven-year high of 4.61 percent on a 30-year loan, according to mortgage buyer Freddie Mac.
+But average mortgage rates have been climbing in tandem with higher rates throughout the economy, reaching a seven-year high of 4.61 percent on a 30-year loan, according to mortgage buyer Freddie Mac.

 Most Read Business Stories